code0-god/portfolio/_pages/about.md

 ## **Research Interests & Learning Goals**

 - **Hardware/Software Co-design**: Understanding how to optimize AI workloads across the full stack
-- **Computer Architecture**: Exploring RISC-V ecosystems, systolic arrays, and memory hierarchies
+- **Computer Architecture**: Building a strong foundation through my coursework in Computer Organization, with the goal of exploring RISC ecosystems, systolic arrays, and memory hierarchies.
-- **ML Acceleration**: Learning about quantization, sparsity, and specialized computing architectures
+- **ML Acceleration**: Learning the fundamental principles of specialized architectures, including key techniques like quantization and structured sparsity.
-- **Edge AI Systems**: Investigating efficient deployment of neural networks on resource-constrained devices

 ---